Program Mission and Description

-Students who do not have a bachelor's degree in Psychology are also encouraged to submit the University and Department applications and materials.
+Students who do not have a bachelor's degree in Psychology are also encouraged to submit the University application and required materials.
 In such instances, admission may be granted on a conditional basis.
 Students admitted conditionally will be required to complete 31-36 units of Psychology coursework with a GPA of 3.0 or higher before beginning the Masters program.
 Whenever possible, credit will be given for equivalent coursework taken elsewhere.
 Click here for a list of Prerequisite Coursework.

 Requirements for the Degree (33-34 units)